Women's Reproductive Health

 Have Women’s Health Concerns Left You Feeling Confused, Scared and Alone?

-Are you struggling to adapt to fertility concerns, chronic pain, unexpected changes in your reproductive health or your role as a new parent?
-Do you feel embarrassed or ashamed about changes in your body that have been brought on by age, injury, chronic illness or giving birth?
+Are you struggling to adapt to fertility concerns, chronic pain or unexpected changes in your reproductive health?
+Do you feel embarrassed or ashamed about changes in your body that have been brought on by age, injury or chronic illness?
 Do you feel like you’ve failed in some way or that your reproductive health issues have made you less desirable?

 You may experience fatigue, pain, hot flashes, sweating or heavy bleeding, making it hard to stay focused and engaged at work, home and/or with others in your life.
-Maybe you had your first child and feel overwhelmed as you try to balance your role as a new parent with other personal and professional obligations.
-You might feel disconnected from your body, your partner or your child and guilty or ashamed that you are not happier about your new baby.
 Maybe you are dealing with illness or age-related fertility problems, such as menopause, endometriosis or polycystic ovarian syndrome (PCOS), and you are having trouble adapting to the changes your body is going through.
 Or, you might have been diagnosed with a sexually transmitted disease (STD) or a chronic illness or condition – such as uterine fibroids, cervical cancer, ovarian cancer or uterine cancer – and worry about how it will impact your life.
 Perhaps you recognize that you could do more to take care of yourself but feel guilty or selfish when you take time away from your partner or family to take care of your own emotional or physical well-being.

 Women’s Health Issues Are Natural and Common